 Part 2 of 2: Setting CDN Invalidation options

-In AEM as a Cloud Service, tap Tools > Assets > CDN Invalidation.
+In Experience Manager as a Cloud Service, tap Tools > Assets > CDN Invalidation.

 On the CDN Invalidation - Add Details page, select the assets for CDN invalidation.

 If you decide to leave the options Invalidate asset associated image presets in CDN and Invalidate based on template unchecked, then the base URL of the selected assets is formed for invalidation.
-You should use this option arrangement for images only.
+Use this option arrangement for images only.

 |Invalidate asset associated image presets in CDN||(Optional) When you check this option, selected assets and all their associated image preset URLs are auto-formed for cache invalidation.

 Assets and their associated pre-defined preset URLs are auto formed for invalidation.
 This option works only for image assets.

 |Invalidation based on template||(Optional) Check this option to use only the defined template for URL formation.|

 |Add Assets||Use the Asset Picker to select assets you want to invalidate.
 You can select either published or unpublished assets.

 Caching at the CDN is URL-based, not asset-based.
 Therefore, it is necessary for you to be aware of the complete URLs that are on your website.
 After you determine those URLs, you can add them to the template.
 Then, you can select and add those assets and invalidate the URLs in one step.